BakeRolls/MarkdownParser/README.md

 # MarkdownParser

 Parse and edit markdown with JS.
-Currently only working with links.
+Currently only working with links and headlines.

 ## Example